LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Performance Insights

-- The Lady Tigers are outscoring opponents by 26.2 points per game with a +814 scoring differential overall.
-They put up 83.7 points per game (fourth in college basketball) and allow 57.5 per outing (32nd in college basketball).
+- The Lady Tigers average 83.7 points per game (fourth in college basketball) while giving up 57.5 per outing (32nd in college basketball).
+They have a +814 scoring differential overall and outscore opponents by 26.2 points per game.

 © 2023 Data Skrive.
 All rights reserved.